Factbox - Latest on the worldwide spread of the coronavirus

 AMERICAS

-* Infections have risen by a third in North America over the past week, due to surges in the United States and Canada, the PAHO said on Wednesday.

-* The Canadian province of Alberta introduced a vaccine passport system on Wednesday, as Premier Jason Kenney apologised for mishandling the pandemic.

-* Chile announced plans to reopen its borders to visitors on Wednesday in a bid to revive its ailing tourism industry ahead of the Southern Hemisphere summer.
+* Chile announced plans to reopen its borders to visitors in a bid to revive its ailing tourism industry ahead of the Southern Hemisphere summer.

 MIDDLE EAST AND AFRICA

+* One year after completing one of the first studies into canine detection of COVID-19, the United Arab Emirates now has 38 sniffer dogs working at its airports that can identify infected persons at a 98.2% success rate.

-* The International Monetary Fund approved $67 million emergency support for Equatorial Guinea to help it deal with the pandemic and an explosion at a military base that destroyed much of the port city of Bata in March.
+* The International Monetary Fund approved $67 million emergency support for Equatorial Guinea to help it deal with the pandemic.

-* Saudi Arabia has signed a memoranda of understanding with Pfizer and AstraZeneca, the Saudi Press Agency reported on Wednesday.
+* Saudi Arabia has signed a memoranda of understanding with Pfizer and AstraZeneca, the Saudi Press Agency reported.

 MEDICAL DEVELOPMENTS

-* U.S. Food and Drug Administration scientists said on Wednesday booster doses of Pfizer's vaccine may not be needed, even though the third shot generates a higher immune response in recipients.
+* U.S. Food and Drug Administration scientists said booster doses of Pfizer's vaccine may not be needed, even though the third shot generates a higher immune response in recipients.

-* New data from Moderna's large vaccine trial shows the protection it offers wanes over time, supporting the case for booster doses, the company said on Wednesday.
+* New data from Moderna's large vaccine trial shows the protection it offers wanes over time, supporting the case for booster doses, the company said. [nL1N2QH250]

 ECONOMIC IMPACT